solidjs/solid/documentation/api.md

 Creates memo that only notifies downstream changes when the browser is idle. `timeoutMs` is the maximum time to wait before forcing the update.

+### `createComputed(prev => <code>, initialValue): void`

+Creates a new computation that automatically tracks dependencies and runs immediately.
+Use this to write to other reactive primitives or to reactively trigger async data loading before render.
+2nd argument is the initial value.

 ### `createRenderEffect(prev => <code>, initialValue): void`

 Creates a new computation that automatically tracks dependencies and runs during the render phase as DOM elements are created and updated but not necessarily connected.
 All internal DOM updates happen at this time.